14 Mother's Day Campaign Ideas (and How to Approach this Holiday Thoughtfully)

 Gift cards make a great gift for those customers who don’t know what else to get… or those who are buying for someone they don’t know a lot about yet.

-4. Feature real mothers
+5. Feature real mothers in your campaign

 By letting mothers tell their stories, you can engage with your audience on a deeper level.
 It also allows you to show the human side of your brand.